meoblast001/meosite/pages/about_me.md

 JavaScriptwhich are very useful and reduce code duplication.
 In addition, Underscore offers a powerful templating system which I frequently use.

+#### Miscellaneous Web-Dev

+**Hakyll:** I have written multiple websites, including this one, with the static site generator Hakyll.
+The frameworks simplifies building static websites and can convert various source resources to their publish format.

 ### Game Development

 **OpenGL:** Although my OpenGL experience is not extremely advanced, I have